nbarbettini/Intro-Web-Series/Day 3/README.md

 }
 ```

-Next, lets write a bit of javascript and html to add sizing buttons.
+Next, let's write a bit of javascript and html to add sizing buttons.

 ```html
 <p>